MicahElliott/flowrist/README.md

   `mp`, `ft`, especially comfortable, and even 2-row hops like `f.c` (_middle-index_) are easy

-There is a (barely scrutable) [example QMK implementation of Flowrist for Anatak][17], with _magic_ and _adaptive_ keys, where the mapping is upside-down (because the keyboard is an upside-down [Katana60][18]).
+There is a (barely scrutable)
+[example QMK implementation of Flowrist for Anatak][17], with _magic_ and _adaptive_ keys, where the mapping is upside-down (because the keyboard is an upside-down [Katana60][18]).
 Note you're on the `thumbin` branch.

-Caveat about the designer: I am not a speedy typist; have only gotten to 100 wpm on qwerty, same on Colemak, and typically only take my own designs and others to 60 before getting distracted and regressing to more changes.
+Caveat about the designer: I am not a speedy typist; have only gotten to 100 wpm on qwerty, same on Colemak, and have a history of only take my own designs and others to <60 before getting distracted and making more changes.
 It's taken me ~5 significant iterations over 6 months to arrive at _Flowrist_.
 After a few weeks on Flowrist I have had some bursts to 120, and didn't feel any obvious bottlenecks that would limit faster fingers from going further.
 Especially given the no-SFBs patterns listed below (~50 of them).
 It has been tested by me on up to English-10k, plus all the potentially awkward trigrams from [this post][12].
 I'm obviously biased, but this is the most comfortable